Menstruation blood, period blood or menstruum can be a sensitive medical issue with women.

 support.
 The shed endometrium is not blood!
 It is hard material that may

 be seen in the normal menstrual blood as tissue or clots.
-Some women

 have seen this tissue material during normal menstruation and report